csharrison/Rackette/README.md

 =====================
 (map *func* *lst1*)

-	-returns the list of func applications on every element of lst1
+	- returns the list of func applications on every element of lst1

 (map2 *func* *lst1* *lst2*)

-	-returns the list of func applications on corresponding elements of lst1 and lst2
+	- returns the list of func applications on corresponding elements of lst1 and lst2

-	-e.g. (map2 + (list 1 2 3) (list 4 5 6)) -> (list 5 6 7)
+	- e.g. (map2 + (list 1 2 3) (list 4 5 6)) -> (list 5 6 7)

 (take *n* *lst*)

-	-takes the first n elements of the lst
+	- takes the first n elements of the lst

 (drop *n* *lst*)

-	-drops the first n elements of the lst
+	- drops the first n elements of the lst

 (sub1 *n*)

-	-returns n-1
+	- returns n-1

 (add1 *n*)

-	-returns n+1
+	- returns n+1